SonalJayasinghe/GhostZen_Jaseci/readme.md

-# GhostZen Jaseci
+# GhostZen Jacinator

-GhostZen is an interactive game where **the player takes the role of the Akinator**.
+GhostZen Jacinator is an interactive game where **the player takes the role of the Akinator**.
 Instead of the AI guessing your character, you ask questions to a language-model-powered bot to get hints and try to guess the hidden entity.
 Multiple players can play simultaneously, and a **leaderboard** keeps track of scores.

 ---